Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/13-real-time-dashboards.md

 In this lab, you learned how to:

-- Create and configure an eventhouse for managing real-time event data.
-- Set up an eventstream to process and organize incoming events.
-- Add a source to ingest real-time data into the eventstream.
-- Add a destination to route processed data for storage or further analysis.
 - Create a real-time dashboard to visualize streaming data.
 - Build a base query to retrieve and structure dashboard data.
 - Add parameters to make dashboard queries dynamic and interactive.